Home

 Vinegar applied to the soil as a full strength drench could kill the root directly.
 This is not recommended, since roots from good plants could also be affected.
 Also, the effects on soil microorganisms is unclear.
 They might die, or move out of the area, or become inactive temporarily.
 This would reduce soil fertility.

 Vinegar would lower the pH of the soil, making it more acidic.
 This could be good if your soil is alkaline, not so good if it is already acidic.
+Yet, it is unlikely that the small amount used would cause much variation.

 Disclaimer